-From Miguel Islas-Ohlmayer, MD, Medical Oncologist, Hematologist, and Bone and Marrow Transplant Specialist at OHC
+From Miguel Islas-Ohlmayer, MD, hematologist, blood and marrow transplant specialist, and cellular therapy specialist at OHC

 March 31, 2021